Dragonfly

 Dragonflies are fascinating insects to observe in the garden.
 Not only are they beautiful with their bright colors and iridescent wings, but they are also important indicators of a healthy ecosystem and play a crucial role in controlling the populations of other insects.

-Where to find them
+Where to Find Dragonflies?

 Dragonflies are found worldwide except in Arctic environments.
 They are especially abundant in areas with abundant water sources, as they need water to lay their eggs and for their larvae to live in.

 In temperate regions, dragonflies are most abundant in the summer and fall, when their populations are at their peak.
-In tropical regions, dragonflies can be found year-round, with a higher diversity of species and populations.
+In tropical regions, they can be found year-round, with a higher diversity of species and populations.

 The specific species of dragonflies that are found in a particular region depend on a variety of factors, such as climate, water availability, and vegetation.
 For example, in North America, the eastern part of the continent has a higher diversity of dragonfly species compared to the western part due to differences in climate and water availability.